 The senior leaders were able to gain a new perspective on the unpleasant reality of the situation and were encouraged to address the issue rather than ignore it, ultimately moving forward with the new approach to physician integration and management.

 CEO of regional software development company

 The company had been acquired by a larger firm.
 At the onset of the acquisition the two entities had not been well integrated, then several years later the parent company wanted to remedy that by realigning the subsidiary within the corporate configuration.
 It shifted the reporting structure so that the CEO was reporting to a new boss.

 Much of the coaching focused on better integrating the company with the parent firm’s strategy and goals, including onboarding, interfacing with his new boss, and enhancing his visibility within the parent company.
 Coaching also supported the leader in addressing cultural differences between the parent company and the acquired firm by developing and executing a communication strategy to pull teams together and reorganize resources.
 This enabled the CEO to rebrand and retool the product set to reflect a more contemporary and aligned approach to the parent company’s marketplace.

-► Leaders working to build trust, bridge culture & overcome resistance in PMI environments
+► Leaders working to build trust, bridge culture and overcome resistance in PMI environments

 SVP Operations of diversified mining company

 This large public company had grown both organically and through acquisitions.
 The leader was a well-respected geologist who had been promoted to an SVP-level operating role and was expected to oversee the line managers in the various mines who had come from smaller independent producers.
 The leader needed to repair relationships with a major customer with whom the leader had a particularly bad encounter.